SMTG-Bham/easyunfold/README.md

 which also installs additional dependencies for building documentation (`doc`), running tests (`test`) and dependencies for using pre-commit hooks (`pre-commit`).

+## Citation

+If you use `easyunfold` in your work, please cite:
+- B. Zhu, S. R. Kavanagh & D. O. Scanlon, (2024). easyunfold: A Python package for unfolding electronic band structures.
+Journal of Open Source Software, 9(93), 5974, https://doi.org/10.21105/joss.05974

 ## Studies using `easyunfold`